 - Cut the chilled butter into smaller cubes, then add all the butter to the flour mixture and quickly mix with your hands.
 The method here is to press each cube of butter between your fingers to flatten it and make it easier to combine with the flour.8 tablespoon butter

-- Add 3-4 tablespoons of ice-cold water, and toss with your hands again.
-Continue adding 1 tablespoon of water at a time.
-You shouldn't have to go over 5 tablespoons.
-You'll know the dough is ready when it holds together.3-4 tablespoon ice cold water
+- Add 4-5 tablespoons of ice-cold water, and toss with your hands again.
+You'll know the dough is ready when it holds together when you press it between your fingers.
+You shouldn't have to go over 6 tablespoons.
+I found that 5 tablespoons is the sweet spot.5-6 tablespoon ice cold water

 - Once the dough comes together, gently pack it into a ball.
 Shape it into a disc, then wrap it in plastic wrap and refrigerate it for at least 1 hour.